alephpi/Texo/README.md

 ```

 ### Figures
-Some beautiful loss curves to give you an impression of the loss scale and convergence process.
+Some beautiful loss curves to give you an impression of the loss scale and the convergence process.

 #### Training loss
 <img src="./assets/train_loss.png">